forefireAPI/firefront/README.md

 ### Converting output JSON to GeoJSON

-Use the scrip `ffjson2geojson.py` with the .json file as argument.
+Use the script `ffjson2geojson.py` with the .json file as argument.
 ```
  cd src